tarwn/lessthandot-hugo/blogs/content/posts/2014-05-05-six-and-a-bit-years-of-lessthandot-visualized.md

 ### 5. Build the log file in Excel

-With the results of the first query in an excel tab named “wp\_posts” and the categories in “wp\_term\_taxonomy”, I add some extra rows in the wp\_posts sheet to accommodate calculated fields I will be adding:
+With the results of the first query in an excel tab named "wp\_posts" and the categories in "wp\_term\_taxonomy", I add some extra rows in the wp\_posts sheet to accommodate calculated fields I will be adding:

 A:unix timestamp, B:author, C:A/M, D:(inserted), E:(inserted), F:(inserted), G:post title, H:category/term id

-In Column D, I add the following lookup to build the “File path”:
+In Column D, I add the following lookup to build the "File path":

 `="LessThanDot/" & VLOOKUP($H1,wp_term_taxonomy!$A$1:$E$126,5,FALSE) & "/" & G1`

-This uses VLOOKUP to find the category “path”, prepends a root of “LessThanDot” and appends the post title, giving me something that looks like a file path.
+This uses VLOOKUP to find the category "path", prepends a root of "LessThanDot" and appends the post title, giving me something that looks like a file path.

 In Column E, I do the VLOOKUP that grabs each authors assigned color: